West Bank: West Bank barrier

-The Israeli West Bank barrier is a physical barrier ordered for construction by the Israeli Government, consisting of a network of fences with vehicle-barrier trenches.
+The West Bank barrier is a physical barrier ordered for construction by the Israeli government, consisting of a network of fences with vehicle-barrier trenches.
 Israel began building the barrier on 23 June 2002, two years into the Second Intifada.
 It is surrounded by an on average 60 m wide exclusion area (90%) and up to 8 m high concrete walls (10%), although in most areas the wall is not nearly that high.
 It is located mainly within the West Bank, partly along the 1949 Armistice line, or "Green Line" between the West Bank and Israel.
 The length of the barrier as approved by the Israeli government is 708 km long.
 As of 2020, approximately 454 km have been constructed (64%).
 The space between the barrier and the green line is a closed military zone known as the Seam Zone, cutting off 9% of the West Bank and encompassing dozens of villages and tens of thousands of Palestinians.

 The barrier generally runs along or near the 1949 Jordanian-Israeli armistice/Green Line, but diverges in many places to include on the Israeli side several of the highly populated areas of Jewish settlements in the West Bank such as East Jerusalem, Ariel, Gush Etzion, Immanuel, Karnei Shomron, Givat Ze'ev, Oranit, and Maale Adumim.

 Supporters of the barrier stated it was necessary for protecting Israeli civilians from Palestinian attacks, which increased significantly during the Al-Aqsa Intifada; it has helped reduce incidents of terrorism by 90% from 2002 to 2005; over a 96% reduction in terror attacks in the six years ending in 2007, though Israel's State Comptroller has acknowledged that most of the suicide bombers crossed into Israel through existing checkpoints.
 Its supporters state that the onus is now on the Palestinian Authority to fight terrorism.

 Opponents state the barrier is an illegal attempt to annex Palestinian land under the guise of security, violates international law, has the intent or effect to pre-empt final status negotiations, and severely restricts Palestinian livelihoods, particularly limiting their freedom of movement within and from the West Bank thereby undermining their economy.